YaseenKhan699/YaseenKhan699/README.md

 # 👋 Hi, I'm YASEEN KHAN

 ## 🔭 About Me
-DevOps Engineer Intern with hands-on experience in API testing, CI/CD pipelines, and cloud platforms.
+Associate DevOps Engineer with hands-on experience in API testing, CI/CD pipelines, and cloud platforms.
 Passionate about learning new DevOps techniques and improving workflow efficiency.